 - Remington Nature Center – Riverfront area (primary watch location)

 - Heritage Park Softball Complex – (primary watch location for tent campers, reservations here)

 - Rolling Hills Library

-This will be the first such event to cross our country in 38 years.
+This will be the first such event to cross our entire country in almost 100 years.
 Great weather should abound along the path.
 The dark part of the Moon’s shadow first touches land in Oregon, crosses 11 more states, and ends in South Carolina before heading into the Atlantic Ocean.